 For more information, please see 'What are your rights' in our privacy policy.

-Remember, you can change the way you hear from us or withdraw your permission for us to process your personal details at any time by using the 'Contact us' page or by visiting our online permission portal.
+Remember, you can change the way you hear from us or withdraw your permission for us to process your personal details at any time by contacting us using the details below, or by visiting our online permission portal.

 How to contact us